0cyn/Guides/TweakWithoutTheos.md

 ---

 Voilà!
 You've got a package.
 This is the basics of what goes on when you compile a project using theos/other packagers.

+Credits:

+Special thanks to sbinger and kabir for corrections.